hcchengithub/Toy-Video-QA-problem-on-Keras/README.md

 ## My practice code (jupyter notebook): https://github.com/hcchengithub/Toy-Video-QA-problem-on-Keras

 The code shown on the YouTube video did not work.
 Now I have fixed all problems with it.
 But . . . don't know how to play yet.
-Please give me a tiny hint throught opening an issue, thank you very very much!
+Please give me a tiny hint throught opening an issue (click the Issues button above), thank you very very much!

 ## How to run